 Active Birth – The Book

-Although the story began long before, in many ways the publication of the book was the beginning of the outreach of Active Birth to a wider audience.
-The first edition of Active Birth was published in the UK in the early 1980’s, but the origins come from before then, through what I learned when my own children were born and the publication of my first book ‘Newlife’.
+Although the story began long before, in many ways the publication of my book ‘Active Birth’ was the beginning of the outreach of Active Birth to a wider audience.
+The first edition was published in the UK in the early 1980’s, but the origins come from before then, through what I learned when my own children were born and the publication of my first book ‘Newlife’.

-So how did it all begin.
-In the late 1970’s the maternity services in the UK were advocating an approach which was called ‘Active Management of Labour’.
-Make this link live to reference below this text This was pioneered and developed in Dublin, Ireland in the 1970’s (1).
-I was pregnant at this time with my first baby and not knowing much about birth, my initial investigations into where to give birth gave me the impression that this approach in the local hospital seemed to be the only option.
+In the late 1970’s the maternity services in the UK were advocating an approach which was called ‘Active Management of Labour’.This was pioneered and developed in Dublin, Ireland in the 1970’s 4.
+I was living in London at this time and pregnant with my first baby.
+Not knowing much about birth, my initial investigations into where to give birth gave me the impression that this approach in the local hospitals seemed to be the only option

 The main principles of Active Management were that no labour should last more than 12 hours from the time that the beginning of labour was ‘diagnosed’.
 Membranes were artificially ruptured to stimulate labour if they had not already broken.
 Then if dilation of the cervix (neck of the womb) was not occurring at the speed of 1cm per hour, labour was stimulated by a drip of synthetic oxytocin and along with this went continuous electronic monitoring and use of epidural anaesthesia and the potential for further interventions was increased.
 Birth was converted to a timetable–driven mechanical process.
 It was an extreme medicalisation of birth and was not adequately backed by proper research, despite having a worldwide impact.
 Of course the woman was lying on her back throughout, the passive recipient of the medical management of her labour.

 This was not how I wanted to give birth for the first time – I somehow knew that I could do it, like millions of women all over the world have done before me.
-Since there were no complications, I wanted a very different approach, where the warmth and sensuality of birthing was not controlled, my freedom and power were not taken from me.
+Since there were no complications, I wanted a very different approach, where the and natural instincts of birthing were not controlled, my freedom and power were not taken from me.
 I wanted to give birth naturally and to welcome my first child with love.
 I knew instinctively, what we now know through the evidence of time and research, that this was important and would be best for my baby and best for me.
 The only good thing about Active Management in Ireland was that the mother was not left alone and had a student midwife with her continuously.
 Sadly this feature was not included when the model was imported to other countries.

 So I did my own research and two important things became clear: